gioblu/BIPLAN/README.md

 - [Unary operators](/documentation/unary-operators.md) [`++`](/documentation/unary-operators.md) [`--`](/documentation/unary-operators.md)

 ### License
 The license grants permission to use, copy, modify, merge, publish and distribute BIPLAN, only to individuals, for experimental purposes.
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
-You are solely responsible for using, copying, modifying, merging, publishing or redistributing BIPLAN and assume any risks associated with your exercise of permissions under this License.
+You are solely responsible for using, copying, modifying, merging, publishing or redistributing BIPLAN and assume any risks associated with your exercise of permissions under this License:

 ```
 Definitions.